-In our journey to understanding the risk management process, we talked about how it goes exclusively in the => Test planning phase of risk based testing (part 1 tutorial).
+In our journey to understanding the risk management process, we talked about how it goes exclusively in the => Test planning phase of risk-based testing (part 1 tutorial).
 We also understood the generic process that involves – Risk identification, Risk Assessment and Risk Mitigation Plan.

 How to Manage Risk at Test designing or Test execution phase:

-There is one other form of Risk management (also sometimes referred to as, Risk based testing) that occurs during the Test designing or Test execution phase depending on the situation.
+There is one other form of Risk management (also sometimes referred to as, Risk-based testing) that occurs during the Test designing or Test execution phase depending on the situation.
 Now, what situation are we talking about?
 Let us try to understand that first.

 We all know that our testing work is reactive.
-No requirements (or scope defined), we can’t perform feasibility analysis and write test scenarios or plan for testing activities.
+No requirements (or scope defined), we can’t perform a feasibility analysis and write test scenarios or plan for testing activities.
 Similarly, when the code is not ready we have nothing to test, no matter how much of prep-work we might have been ready with in terms of test cases, test data etc. Also, testing is the only step left before the product goes live.

 Risk Management – with a focus on the AUT